Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 Refer to [MkDocs Documentation - Using the theme custom_dir](https://www.mkdocs.org/user-guide/styling-your-docs/#using-the-theme-custom_dir) for more information.

+Use the following examples as reference.
+You can put your own [Jinja2](http://jinja.pocoo.org/) within the blocks.
+More information can be found in [MkDocs Documentation - Overriding Template Blocks](https://www.mkdocs.org/user-guide/styling-your-docs/#overriding-template-blocks).

 #### Adding extra HTML to the head tag

 Append to `main.html`: